TL;DR

 01 · The problem

-Roughly 20 million people rely on the official app—yet ~2.8★ ratings and broken flows were excluding elders, newcomers, and low-vision users.
+Roughly 20 million people rely on this official app, yet only 2.8★ App Store ratings and broken flows were excluding elders, newcomers, and low-vision users.

 Paper receipts commonly collected for Taiwan's invoice lottery